 As guests shifted to the reception, they were first asked to participate in an unexpected patriotic act before sitting for dinner.
 The band began to sing the national anthem on stage, beside an American flag that had been placed there.
 “Everyone was cheering and high-fiving the entire time,” adds the bride of the unique moment.
 “The idea came to us one day at a Padres game!

 Sleek white serpentine tables and huge alabaster trees (as a nod to the groom’s wish to wed outdoors) were arranged in artfully crafted patterns.
-In order to achieve the elevated look she envisioned, Meagan decided to exclude tablecloths. “[That choice] made the room look more balanced and high-end,” she illustrates.
+In order to achieve the elevated look she envisioned, Meagan decided to exclude tablecloths and have no linens. “[That choice] made the room look more balanced and high-end,” she illustrates.
 Tall, impressive centerpieces adorned tables, as well as glass candelabras, which helped to set the mood.
 “I wanted our guests to walk in and really be blown away.
 When I walked in, my heart stopped,” admits the bride.

 “The day was all of my dreams come true times 1,000...
 It was designed and executed to perfection,” says the bride, who hugely credits her wedding planner.
 “I can’t tell brides enough how important it is to hire a wedding planner.
 Pick the person you connect with the most, who will have your back, and who shares your vision.”
 She adds, “Andrea was worth every penny and more –she’s priceless.”